andreasbros/frost-btc-state-machine/README.md

         ```
    2. Run your spend command pointing to it:

-2. Validate and stage on `testnet`
+2. Validate and stage on `sigtest`